-One of the secrets to scoring highly in the decision making section of the UCAT is to first recognise the skills this subtest is assessing and the different question styles that can appear.
-DM concerns logical thinking, problem-solving and tests some maths skills, via long worded questions and probability/statistical questions.
+One of the secrets to scoring highly in Decision Making is to first recognise the skills that it’s testing and the different question styles that can appear.
+DM concerns logical thinking, problem-solving and also some maths skills, via long worded questions and probability/ statistical questions.

-My most important tip for DM would be to use as many online resources to practice as many questions as possible.
-Using the free online UCAT website resources and paying to access a UCAT question bank for three weeks before my exam was pivotal in my DM and wider UCAT success.
+My most important tip for Decision Making would be to use as many online resources to practise as many questions as possible.
+For me, using a UCAT Question Bank for three weeks before my exam was pivotal in my DM and wider UCAT success.

-Decision making was initially one of my worst UCAT sections.
+Decision Making was initially one of my worst UCAT sections.
 I found the long-worded logic questions impossible to complete within such a short time limit, and the probability questions similarly difficult.
-However, with continued practice and determination, I greatly improved my UCAT score.
+However, with continued practice and determination, I significantly improved my score.

-I strongly recommend only using online resources and generally avoid UCAT books.
-That’s because the UCAT is an online computer-based exam, so using practice UCAT questions online allows you to become familiar with the format on the computer and get used to using the keyboard.
-Replicating the test experience will increase your confidence and competence and best prepare you for your test.
+I recommend using online resources and generally avoiding UCAT books.
+That’s because the UCAT is a computer-based exam, so online resources familiarise you with the real test format and get you used to using the keyboard.
+Replicating the test experience will increase your confidence and best prepare you for the test.

-During your early UCAT DM practice, I recommend working through the different questions without a timer, to prevent excess stress and to gain a good understanding of the format of the section.
+During your early Decision Making practice, I suggest working through the different questions without a timer.
+This will prevent excess stress and help you gain a good understanding of the format of the section.

-If a question looks overly complicated and as if it will take you a long time to complete, I recommend guessing (either using common sense or completely guessing), flagging the question, and then returning to it if you have time at the end of the section.
+If a question looks overly complicated and you think it will take you a long time to complete, I recommend guessing, flagging the question, and then returning to it if you have time at the end of the section.

-In my opinion, it’s best to first complete the questions you are confident with and then to return to the few challenging ones.
-This ensures that you score the best possible in the section and do not end up missing out on easier questions you could have answered as you spent too much time on a complicated question earlier in the test.
+In my opinion, it’s best to first complete the questions you are confident with and then return to the more challenging ones.
+This ensures that you don’t end up missing out on easier marks because you spent too much time on a complicated question earlier in the section.

-During my practice and in my real test, I used this strategy and was able to answer flagged questions once I had settled into the section and worked through the rest of the questions.
-Similarly, in my final exam, I guessed several questions I was unsure about.
+During my practice and in my real test, I used this strategy and was able to answer flagged questions later, once I had settled into the section and worked through the rest of the questions.

 Loading More Content